 - Tamarind Paste

-The paste is a ready to use option where no real cooking is needed.
+The paste is a ready-to-use option where no real cooking is needed.
 While the block tamarind takes a little bit of time to extract the tamarind concentrate.
 I’ve mentioned how to use both in the recipe

 - Regular white sugar